PolyOCP.jl -- A Julia Package for Stochastic OCPs and MPC: Problem Formulation

 \end{example} \begin{example}[Multivariate Gaussian] Consider a multivariate Gaussian distribution of a $\dimz$-dimensional random vector $Z = ^\top\in\lsp(\R^{\dimz})$ following the distribution $Z\sim\mcl{N}(\mu,\Sigma)$.
 Then the exact PCE representation directly follows as

 where $\mathrm{Chol}(\Sigma)\in\R^{\dimz\times\dimz}$ denotes a lower-triangular matrix obtained by Cholesky decomposition of $\Sigma$ \cite{pan23distributionally}.
-The basis functions are chosen as $\phi_i^1(\xi_i)=\xi_i$ with independent stochastic germs $\xi_i\sim\mcl{N}(0,1)$ for all $i\in\I_{[1,\dimz]}$.\End \end{example} Note that the multivariate bases in the above examples preserve orthogonality because the stochastic germs are independent random variables.
+The basis functions are chosen as $\phi_i^1(\xi_i)=\xi_i$ with independent stochastic arguments $\xi_i\sim\mcl{N}(0,1)$ for all $i\in\I_{[1,\dimz]}$.\End \end{example} Note that the multivariate bases in the above examples preserve orthogonality because the stochastic arguments are independent random variables.
 The multivariate Gaussian distribution in Example~\ref{example:PCE2} allows addressing distributionally robust uncertainty propagation within the PCE framework~\cite{pan23distributionally}.